Home > Developing Well > Children and young peoples health > Childhood obesity

 Obesity is a consequence of poor diet and a lack of physical activity.
 Unlike most adults, many children and young people cannot choose the environment in which they live or the food they eat.
 They also may not understand the long-term consequences of their behaviour.
 They therefore warrant special attention in national and local strategies and plans to tackle the obesity epidemic.

 The National Child Measurement Programme (NCMP) is an important element of the Government’s work programme on child obesity.
-Blackpool Council has a legal responsibility to undertake the NCMP and every year children in Reception (aged 4-5 years) and Year 6 (aged 10-11 years) have their height and weight measured to inform local planning and delivery of services for children, and gather population-level surveillance data to allow analysis of trends in growth patterns and obesity.
+Blackpool Council has a legal responsibility to undertake the NCMP.
+Every year children in reception (aged 4-5 years) and year 6 (aged 10-11 years) have their height and weight measured to gather population-level surveillance data to allow analysis of trends in growth patterns and monitoring of weight (including levels of overweight and obesity).
+The data are also used to inform local planning and delivery of services for children.

 The impact of obesity is also discussed in the sections on adult obesity, healthy eating, diabetes and physical activity